kaugm/mmwm/README.md

 -------------

 You can configure mmWM by editing `config.h` before compiling.\
-You can add / remove functions by editing `mmwm.c` and searching for `void [function]` and making changes there.
+You can add / remove / modify functions by editing `mmwm.c` and searching for `void [function]` and making changes there.

 Usage
 -----